inf112-v21/The-Downward-Spiral/README.md

 still there.
 So the test for this would not work either.
 This may cause some problems for example belts and gears.
 Gears and belts does not function if a player move through a wall to get there, because the program is only returning that it is an invalid move.
+The player can now move out of the map, since walls and "out of map" is pretty much the same at the moment.
+This also makes the test for player not going outside the map invalid.

 ### The server never shuts down.
 The server never shuts down even if all the player have "won" and gone back to main menu.